Hurricane Florence too strong for Charleston County shelters, residents will be transported elsewhere

 To “err on the side of caution,” County Council Chairman Vic Rawl told Fox News the county previously entered into an intergovernmental agreement with neighboring Berkeley, Dorchester and Orangeburg Counties to use shelters – including a few established pet-friendly places – if necessary.

-Florence is a powerful Category 4 storm with maximum sustained winds of about 130 miles as it continued on its path toward the Carolinas Wednesday.
+As of Wednesday afternoon, Florence is a powerful Category 3 storm with maximum sustained winds of about 125mph as it continued on its path toward the Carolinas Wednesday.
 To be a Category 3 storm, a hurricane must have sustained winds at or below 129 mph.
+It is expected to upgrade again to a Category 4 by Thursday morning.

 Nearly two million people in North and South Carolina as well as Virginia were warned to evacuate by Tuesday night as hurricane watches and warnings extended across an area encompassing about 5.4 million residents.